 There are hundreds of public and private ferries operating across the United States.
-In 2015 alone, they transported roughly 118.9 million passengers and 25 million vehicles.
-As a ferry worker, you are contributing daily to an important, modern mode of transportation that is highly efficient.
+In 2015 alone, ferries transported roughly 118.9 million passengers and 25 million vehicles in the U.S. As a ferry worker, you are contributing daily to an important, modern mode of transportation that is highly efficient.
 However, you are also putting yourself at risk for injury every day you work.

-If you suffer an injury on a ferry due to operator or owner negligence, or unseaworthiness of the vessel, you are eligible to pursue compensation under various maritime laws.
+If you suffer an injury on a ferry due to operator or owner negligence, or due to the vessel’s unseaworthy condition, you are eligible to pursue compensation under various maritime laws.
 With the aid of an experienced maritime injury attorney, you can establish a case against the negligent entity and fight for compensation for the injuries you sustained as a ferry worker in Oregon, Washington, California, or Alaska.

 Lawyers for Injured Ferry Workers in Washington, Oregon, California, and Alaska

-While ferries are an efficient form of transportation, they can also be dangerous to the employees that work on them, if the ferry owner or operator is negligent.
-If you are a ferry worker that has been injured while working on a ferry in Washington, Oregon, California, or Alaska due to the negligence of a fellow crewmember or your employer, contact the experienced maritime injury attorneys of BoatLaw, LLP.
+While ferries are an efficient form of transportation, they can also be dangerous to the employees that work on them, particularly if the ferry owner or operator is negligent.
+If you are a ferry worker that has been injured while working on a ferry in Washington, Oregon, California, or Alaska due to the negligence of a fellow crewmember or your employer, contact the experienced maritime injury attorneys at BoatLaw, LLP for a free initial consultation.

-The skilled maritime injury lawyers of BoatLaw, LLP will use their decades of combined experience and passion for maritime pursuits to fight for the maximum compensation you deserve.
-With offices in Seattle and Bellingham, Washington; Portland, Oregon; and San Francisco, California, the team helps clients all over the west coast.
-To find out what BoatLaw, LLP can do for you as an injured ferry worker, call 1 (800) 262-8529 today and schedule your free initial case consultation.
+The skilled maritime injury lawyers at BoatLaw, LLP will use their decades of combined experience and passion for maritime pursuits to fight for the compensation you deserve.
+With offices in Seattle and Bellingham, Washington, Los Angeles and San Francisco, California, and Portland, BoatLaw, LLP helps clients all over the West Coast.
+To find out what BoatLaw, LLP can do for you as an injured ferry worker, call 1-800-262-8529 today to schedule your free initial case consultation with an experienced maritime attorney.

 Back to top